lovishGIT/lovishgit/README.md

 ###

-<p align="left">My name is Lovish Bansal and I'm a Software Developer/ Aspiring MERN Stack Developer from Chitkara University.</p>
+<p align="left">My name is Lovish Bansal and I'm a Professional MERN Stack Developer from Chitkara University.
+I am an Aspiring backend Developer.</p>

 ###